-Make this simple, affordable, and delicious Vegan Popcorn recipe that’s perfect for movie night!
-Nutritional Yeast Popcorn is easy to make and creates a delicious cheesy popcorn!
-Of course, DIY microwave popcorn is the best snack any night of the week!
+Make this simple, affordable, and delicious vegan popcorn recipe that’s perfect for movie night.
+This popcorn is easy to make and creates a delicious cheesy popcorn snack any night of the week!

 If you want a cheesy popcorn for your next movie night, follow my tips to make popcorn nutritional yeast infused and it will be a hit.